SHartman/academic-cv/content/post/Making-a-website-in-R/index.md

   preview_only: false
 lastmod: "2021-05-12"
 projects: []
-subtitle: "Or, how I learned to stop worrying and code my website in R Markdown"
+subtitle: Or, how I learned to stop worrying and code my website in R Markdown
-summary: "If you want to make a website that also shows off your R data science skills, you could do worse than writing it with R Markdown and Blogdown."
+summary: If you want to make a website that also shows off your R data science skills, you could do worse than writing it with R Markdown and Blogdown.
 tags:
 - Academic
 title: Making a website using RStudio and open source web tools
 ---

-## R Markdown, Blogdown, Netlify and rolling your own CV website
+##R Markdown, Blogdown, Netlify and rolling your own CV website

 Before deciding to pursue a PhD, I had already developed a web-presence based around my skeletal reconstructions of living and extinct (mostly extinct) vertebrates that I've produced over the last 25 years.
 While I haven't given up the anatomy diagram business, it's become clear to me that my students, collaborators and colleagues don't necessarily want to wade through unrelated content to find my courses, publications, and current contact information.
 And in all likelihood many visitors to www.skeletaldrawing.com are not terribly interested in which courses I teach, or my current (non-skeletal) research projects.